68mschmitt/DirQuest.nvim/docs/PHASE4_COMPLETE.md

 Phase 4 is complete and ready for Phase 5 implementation.

 **Phase 5 Goals**:
-- Implement collision detection with structures
+- ✅ **COMPLETED**: Coordinate-based collision detection with structures
+- ✅ **COMPLETED**: Prevent walking through walls
-- Add entrance/door system for directories
+- **Remaining**: Add entrance/door system for directories
-- Prevent walking through walls
-- Allow entering only through designated doors
+- **Remaining**: Allow entering only through designated doors
-- Detect when player is at entrance
+- **Remaining**: Detect when player is at entrance
-- Show interaction prompts
+- **Remaining**: Show interaction prompts

+**Note**: Basic collision detection was implemented in Phase 4 using a coordinate-based system.
+Phase 5 will focus on refining the interaction system with entrances and prompts.

 **To start Phase 5**, refer to:
 - docs/SPEC.md Phase 5 section